girijeshhs/cafe-pl/PROJECT_REPORT.md

 ### 5.1 Stack and Modules

-Code uses Java 17, Maven, MySQL 8.0, and Connector/J. Core classes: `DatabaseConnection` (connect and bootstrap with retries), `CustomerManager`, `ProductManager`, and `OrderManager`.
-A simple logger records key events and errors.
-Configuration is loaded once at startup, and the schema bootstrap script can be run separately or via a helper method for first-time setups.
+The implementation relies on a small, stable toolchain: Java 17 for the CLI application, Maven for builds and dependency management, and MySQL 8.0 with Connector/J for database access.
+This selection avoids third-party frameworks and keeps the runtime easy to reproduce on typical lab or café laptops.
+Each dependency is widely available, well-documented, and familiar to undergraduate courses, reducing setup friction and making the code easier to review.

+Core classes are organised by responsibility. `DatabaseConnection` handles driver loading, connection acquisition, and optional bootstrap of the schema; it includes simple retry logic to cope with transient startup issues. `CustomerManager`, `ProductManager`, and `OrderManager` encapsulate business rules for their respective domains—validating inputs, orchestrating transactions, and delegating persistence to DAO methods.
+A minimal logger records key events and exceptions to aid debugging without overwhelming operators with technical details.

+Configuration is read once at startup from a properties file that specifies database host, port, schema, user, and password.
+This keeps deployment flexible without recompiling.
+The schema bootstrap script (`database_setup.sql`) can be executed manually or via a helper method on first run, ensuring that tables and basic constraints exist before regular use.
+No background services are required; the application runs in a single process, matching the simplicity goals of the project.

 ### 5.2 Key Behaviours

-The CLI menus route actions to managers, which validate inputs and call DAOs.
-Order creation wraps item inserts in a transaction so invoices are consistent.
-Phone and price checks prevent common bad data, and duplicate customer detection relies on phone numbers.
-Simple pagination in listings keeps large product menus readable.
-When errors occur, user-facing messages stay brief while logs capture the stack trace.
+User actions begin at the CLI menus, which map directly to manager methods.
+Each manager validates incoming data—ensuring, for example, that prices are positive, quantities are non-zero, and phone numbers meet basic length rules—before invoking DAO calls.
+This validation at the edge reduces invalid SQL operations and keeps feedback immediate for the operator.

+Order creation is treated as a multi-step transaction: adding the order header, inserting each line item, and committing only if all inserts succeed.
+If any step fails, the transaction rolls back to avoid partial orders and inconsistent totals.
+Duplicate customer detection uses phone numbers as a practical identifier, reducing repeated entries while accommodating cafés that may not capture email addresses.

+List views apply simple pagination to keep output readable when the product catalogue grows.
+Errors are communicated with brief, plain-language messages so staff understand what to do next, while detailed stack traces and SQL errors are written to logs for troubleshooting.
+This balance keeps the CLI approachable without hiding diagnostic information from maintainers.

 ### 5.3 Deployment and Operations

+Deployment is intentionally lightweight.
+The application runs directly from the command line; after configuring the properties file, a user executes the jar, and the system connects to MySQL using the provided credentials.
+The `database_setup.sql` script seeds tables and constraints for first-time installations and can be rerun safely on a fresh schema.

-The app runs from the command line with a `database_setup.sql` seed.
-Optional Dockerfiles support container runs for demo or grading.
-Backups are simple SQL dumps scheduled via cron or a batch file; no external services are required.
-Environment variables can override DB credentials in lab environments to avoid editing the properties file.
+For classroom demonstrations or repeatable grading, the provided Dockerfiles allow the app and MySQL to be containerised together, but this is optional and not a runtime dependency.
+Routine backups rely on standard MySQL dump commands scheduled via cron or a simple batch file—no cloud services or external schedulers are assumed.
+Environment variables can override credentials when running in shared labs to avoid editing configuration files directly, which simplifies resets between sessions.

+Operational tasks are kept to a minimum: start the database, run the application, and perform periodic dumps.
+There is no background daemon or web server to monitor.
+This approach aligns with the constraint of a small café or academic lab where dedicated operations staff are not available.

 ---